ibgorton/SkeuomorphKit/README.md

 # DigitalDisplay
-Before I was a software engineer, I was an electronic technician.
+Before I was a software engineer, I was an Electronics Technician.

 ![Image of real seven segment display](/docs/leds.jpg)